 Next up is Dacast, our own video live streaming solution.
 Dacast partners with the Akamai Content Delivery Networks for delivery of all live streams and video-on-demand.
 Even customers on the introductory Dacast plans at $39 per month get to deliver their streams via this top-tier network.

 As an online video platform, Dacast offers a variety of tools on top of CDN delivery.
 These include tools for monetization (paywall and ads insertion), security, API access, chapter markers for VOD, embedding streams on your website, and adding custom branding.

-Starting $19 per month you get access to a top-tier CDN, Akamai, with near-instant and unlimited live channel provisioning as well as 24/7 customer support.
-The recently upgraded fully white-label player support chapter markers for video and include a paywall and pre-roll ads starting $125 per month.
-At this price, you get access to ALL the features of the platform including multi-level access, low latency streaming and real-time analytics (recently released in Beta).
-Until the end of July, you can access all of this for just $79!
+Starting $39 per month you get access to top-tier CDNs Akamai and Limelight, with near-instant and unlimited live channel provisioning as well as 24/7 customer support.
+The recently upgraded fully white-label player support chapter markers for video and include a paywall and pre-roll ads starting at $188 per month.
+At this price, you get access to ALL the features of the platform including multi-level access, low latency streaming, and real-time analytics (recently released in Beta).

 Interested?
 Call us at any time or sign up here: